Kyle Farmer Player Props: Twins vs. Cardinals

-Kyle Farmer and his .375 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the St. Louis Cardinals and Dakota Hudson on August 2 at 7:45 PM ET.
+Kyle Farmer -- batting .333 in his past 10 games -- will be in action for the Minnesota Twins against the St. Louis Cardinals, with Matthew Liberatore on the mound, on August 3 at 7:45 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Cardinals.
+He had a hitless showing in his last game (0-for-3) against the Cardinals.

 Kyle Farmer Game Info & Props vs. the Cardinals